BU Wheelock’s Equity, Diversity & Inclusion Committee Convenes Panel on Family Separation

-On Tuesday December 4th BU Wheelock’s Equity, Diversity & Inclusion Committee convened an interdisciplinary forum on the impact of the Trump administration’s family separation policy specifically as it relates to children, families, and communities.
+On December 4, BU Wheelock’s Equity, Diversity & Inclusion Committee convened an interdisciplinary forum on the impact of the Trump administration’s family separation policy specifically as it relates to children, families, and communities.

 The event brought together faculty members from BU’s Law School, School of Public Health, and School of Social Work.
-The panel was moderated by Dr. Michelle Porche, Clinical Associate Professor in Wheelock’s Applied Human Development program.
-Panelists included Dean ad interim David J. Chard PhD., Julia A. Dahlstorm (LAW), Lois McCloskey Dr.PH.
-(SPH), and Luz Marilis López PhD.
-(SSW).
+The panel was moderated by Dr. Michelle Porche, clinical associate professor in Wheelock’s Applied Human Development Program.
+Panelists included Dean ad interim David J. Chard, Julia A. Dahlstorm (LAW), Lois McCloskey (SPH), and Luz Marilis López (SSW).

 Julia A. Dahlstorm, director of the School of Law’s Immigrants’ Rights and Human Trafficking Program, provided a legal analysis of the policy.
 In her remarks, Dahlstorm noted that “the zero-tolerance policy ended in June but the impact continues to radiate outwards.”
 She encouraged lawyers to focus on interdisciplinary partnership and be attuned to the fact that there are indications that the policy has not yet ended.

-Dr. Lois McCloskey, Associate Chair and Associate Professor, Community Health Sciences and Director of SPH’s Center of Excellence in Maternal and Child Health, identified family separation as a public health crisis.
+Dr. Lois McCloskey, associate chair and associate professor, Community Health Sciences and director of SPH’s Center of Excellence in Maternal and Child Health, identified family separation as a public health crisis.
 She said that the impact of the trauma caused by family separation “are profound, they last a lifetime, and they cross generations.”

 The program closed with a question and answer session that covered how individuals could further help the children separated from their families.
 Several audience members shared the impact the policy has had on their own lives.

 – Grace Hagerty